TlCClTOBY/tlccltoby/README.md

 ⫘⫘⫘⫘⫘⫘

-# more about me!!
+# MORE ABOUT ME!!

 ![](https://github.com/TlCClTOBY/TlCCITOBY/blob/main/ticci-toby-creepypasta.gif)

 Ticci Toby is my *kinsona*, meaning i see myself in him deeply. i'm also diagnosed with **ADHD** ever since i was 14 years old + loud noises triggers me a lot. i can randomly be hyperactive so pls interact with caution! i can be touch starved at times, so cuddles are appreciated even when i'm offtab!!

-my interests are: **slenderverse, CRP , SP, mouthwashing, DT/UT, omori, forsaken, and danganronpa** i sometimes draw fanarts of them. andd i don't ship much. but if you like it, *ya like it;3*
+my interests are: **slenderverse, CRP , SP, mouthwashing, DT/UT, omori, forsaken, CRK, TADC, and danganronpa** i sometimes draw fanarts of them. andd i don't ship much. but if you like it, *ya like it;3*

 <div align = left>